bfv/docker4oe/pas-application/https-loadbalanced/README.md

 Since we're orchestrating multiple container we use `Docker Compose` to tie them all together.

 ## flow
-First we need to replace all the ${mydomain} placeholders with you actual domain.
+First we need to replace all the ${mydomain} and ${mydomainemail} placeholders with you actual domain/email.
+Note: the email address should belong to the domain.
 Next we setup Apache and Certbot.
 Certbot is the letsencrypt container to make obtaining a certificate easy. run `init-letsencrypt.sh`.
 What this does is creating a temp certificate to make sure that Apache will be able to start (with SSL settings enabled).
 After that the certbot requests the certificates.

 ## load balancing three PAS instances